allenai/unified-io-2/README.md

 The demo shows how to load the model, parameters, and do inference.

 The demo will be slow the first time it is used because the inference function needs to be compiled, subsequent calls with similar inputs/outputs will be much faster.

 ## Data
 To train and eval on entire datasets the datasets need to be registered with `seqio` in  `seqio.TaskRegistry`.
 See `t5x/examples/unifiedio/data/tasks.py` for examples.
 See [seqio](https://github.com/google/seqio) for more details on how datasets are managed by seqio.
 Some dataset require running a pre-processing script before they can be used.

 Mke sure `config.MULTITASK_TFDS_DATA_DIR` is updated to point to the location to store the datasets.

 ### Datasets
-We provided some initial datasets in `t5x/examples/unifiedio/data/tasks.py`, and plan to add more soon.
+We provided some initial datasets in `t5x/examples/unifiedio/data/tasks.py`.
 Our datasets are generally built one of three ways:

 1. Constructed as a `tensorflow_dataset` and then uploaded to the location specified in `config.MULTITASK_TFDS_DATA_DIR`
 2. Constructed as a set of tfrecords and uploaded to the same location
 3. Directly using a dataset from https://www.tensorflow.org/datasets/catalog/overview

 Datasets built in the first or second way require running a build script before they can be used. `create_data` contains the needed build scripts.
 For example running:

 ```
 python3 create_data/tfdatasets/coco_all/build.py ~/data/tfds ~/data/vqa ~/data/coco_annotations
 ```

 Will upload a tfdataset of COCO data, which we allows tasks such as `image_generation_coco_2017` and `image_caption_coco_2017` to be used.
-Some datasets, such as the refexp datasets, that use the public tensoflow catalog might have their own manual pre-processing steps as well which will be specified on their webpage.
+Some datasets, such as the refexp datasets, that use the public tensoflow catelog might have their own manual pre-processing steps as well which will be specified on their webpage.

 UnifiedIO 2 contains a large number of tasks, for this initial release we only include